 The two most important things to avoid at Disney World besides the many bodily fluids that fight their way into family travel are blisters and meltdowns.
 Your shield and sword are the right shoes and strollers.

+I have seen a few stylish moms over the years in high heeled wedge sandals in the parks.
+I assume they were on dates.
 Pack shoes that can withstand hours and hours of walking.
 Remember if you visit the parks in the winter, your feet haven’t worn those favorite sandals or flats since last summer and could result in blisters.
-I currently love wearing flats made by Crocs in the parks because they are waterproof.
 Make sure your kids are in sneakers and socks.
+I currently love wearing these sandals in the parks because they are waterproof.
+My best friend just wore these, too, and agrees.
+After four days in the parks with no blisters in torrential rains, she vouches for them, too.

 Spend the money on a stroller rental if your children are under the age of seven even if your children are well past the age of using a stroller at home.
 Nothing is more annoying for parents than the “I’m tired” whine before noon.
 Eliminate that chance.